top of page

 ALBERTA O. JONES PARK

-Thanks to the dedication of California Neighborhood residents, the Parks Alliance of Louisville, and many community partners, the vacant land along Maple Street between Dr. W.J.
-Hodge and 25th will be transformed into a vibrant public park.
-It will be named for pioneering attorney and civil rights champion Alberta Odell Jones whose first law office was located just blocks from the park site.
+Thanks to the dedication of West End residents, the Parks Alliance of Louisville, and many community partners, the vacant land along Maple Street between Dr. W.J.
+Hodge and S. 25th Streets is undergoing a dramatic transformation into a vibrant public park.
+It is named after pioneering attorney and civil rights champion Alberta Odell Jones whose first law office was located just blocks from the park site.

-The first phase of park construction—on five of the site’s roughly 20 acres—began in March 2023 and will celebrate the community's unique culture and heritage.
-Phase One will include all of the community’s most-requested features:
+The first phase of construction—on five of the site’s roughly 20 acres—began in March 2023 and celebrates the community's unique culture and heritage.
+Phase One includes all of the community’s most-requested features:

 In 2021, a group of residents from the California Neighborhood formed a Leadership Committee to guide the development of the Maple Street Greenspace Project.
-The group continues to meet monthly to shape the broad community outreach.
+The group met regularly to shape the broad community outreach.
 In 2021, this included tabling at California Day, Victory Park Day, and two "pop-up" events at the location itself, all of which engaged several hundred people.
 Students at Phillis Wheatley Elementary School, campers at the Republic Bank Foundation YMCA, and families from St. Benedict Early Childhood Education Center all helped with playground design.

 20210807_155549.jpg